 2. If necessary make child care arrangements.

-4. Arrange a time and place to meet your solicitor on the day of the court case.
+4. Arrange a time and place to meet your best family solicitor on the day of the court case.

 1. It is likely that there will be multiple family law cases scheduled on the same day.
 In many instances, the court will arrange a Callover where all parties are called into the courtroom and the judge will determine if each case is ready to proceed to the next stage.
 This however has changed since covid whereby parties are now given allocated time slots and it is unclear how long this will continue for.